Class descriptions of the various classes offered at Yoga Pole Studio.

 Please wear tight-fitting long pants or leggings to protect your legs from the friction of the hoop.
 Comfortable close-fitting tops are recommended.
 No jewelry, including rings, bracelets, necklaces, or dangling earrings.

 This class is a prerequisite for the Aerial Hoop Intermediate Level class.
-New students should take this introductory class regularly until the instructor approves the student for the Basics level class.
+New students should take this introductory class regularly until the instructor approves the student for the Intermediate level class.

 Make those handstands come easier to you with fun drills and exercises.
 Learn to engage the basic muscle groups that help you hold headstands, forearm stands, and handstands (core, back, shoulders, hips).
 Students will practice solo- and partner-focused drills and stretches to make you stronger and more flexible!
 Consistently returning students may progress to more advanced variations of inversions.
 Prerequisite: students should be able to hold a plank push-up position for at least 15 seconds.
 Regular gym attire.
 No jewelry.
 60 minutes.

 This class will help you increase your body's range of motion.
 We start with a warm-up to increase the heart rate and overall mobility.
 Class moves at a moderate pace of holding stretches prolonged periods of time, often for up to several minutes.
 Highly recommended for students who want to increase their flexibility, especially those who want to improve their splits, back bends, forward bends, and shoulder flexibility.
 Great for improving posture, relieving stress, and alleviating tightness from sitting or exercise!
 90 minutes.